 Note: You can search for either Unity packages or Asset StoreA growing library of free and commercial assets created by Unity and members of the community.
 Offers a wide variety of assets, from textures, models and animations to whole project examples, tutorials and Editor extensions.
 More info

-See in Glossary.
-The filter you choose defines where Package Manager searches:
+See in Glossary packages.
+The list context you choose defines where the Package Manager searches:

 You can search for either the display name as it appears in the Package Manager window or, for Unity packages, the registered package name that begins with com.unity.